-List of Real Estate Job Titles
+A List of Real Estate Job Titles

-“REALTOR” is a legally protected phrase owned by the National Association of REALTORS.
-It does not refer to a separate level of licensure, but to a member of the Association.
-Members must meet the high professional and ethical standards set by the association.
+“REALTOR” is a legally protected phrase owned by the National Association of REALTORS (NAR).
+It doesn't refer to a separate level of licensure, but rather it designates that the individual is a member of NAR.

 Other Common Real Estate Jobs

 Many positions in other fields are necessary to the sale of real estate.

 - After a building is built or renovated, an inspector comes in to ensure that the building is up to code.
 Some inspectors specialize in residential houses, while others specialize in commercial and other types of buildings.
 Home Inspectors provide professional opinions and documentation of a home, determined by a visual evaluation in addition to operational testing of the home’s elements and components to determine its current condition.

 - Because most real estate properties are not bought with cash, bankers have processes for deciding whether to issue loans to buyers.
 That process begins with an appraisal—a professional estimation of the financial value of the property.

 - Real estate appraisers sometimes also set values for property tax purposes, for setting compensation levels in cases of seizure by eminent domain, and they might assist in negotiations between buyers and sellers and renters and owners.
 Appraisers must be either certified or licensed, and several levels of licensure exist.

 - A loan professional takes over on the bank side of the equation after the appraiser performs his job, while any of several types of mortgage professionals will help the buyer negotiate the process.
 Mortgage consultants, or loan officers, advise borrowers on choosing the best mortgage and they assist in helping them fill out loan applications.
 They make their money through commissions on the loans.